 Treating diabetic retinopathy with compassionate care, leading technology

 Why should someone choose the UTMB Health Eye Center for retina care?
-Dr. Bernard Godley, a specialist in retinal diseases, said it is because patients receive compassionate, holistic care and leading-edge treatments provided by the nation’s most highly trained doctors.
+Dr. Bernard Godley, a specialist in retinal diseases and former chair of the UTMB Department of Ophthalmology and Visual Sciences, said it is because patients receive compassionate, holistic care and leading-edge treatments provided by the nation’s most highly trained doctors.

 "First and foremost, we are committed to giving our patients quality, compassionate care.
 We take a holistic approach to caring for our patients who have diabetes or who are at risk of developing diabetic eye disease," Godley said.